cilium/coverbee/Readme.md

 1. Load the ELF file using `cilium/ebpf`
 2. Perform normal setup(except for loading the programs, maps can be pre-loaded)
-3. Call `coverbee.InstrumentAndLoadCollection` instead of using `ebpf.LoadCollection`
+3. Call `coverbee.InstrumentAndLoadCollection` instead of using `ebpf.NewCollectionWithOptions`
 4. Attach the program or run tests
 5. Convert the CFG gotten in step 3 to a block-list with `coverbee.CFGToBlockList`
 6. Get the `coverbee_covermap` from the collection and apply its contents to the block-list